 Next Phase: The Global Story Beats

-With the completion of three key phases of the Global Story Plan, I can now envision the entire story.
-Before writing scenes and scene sequences, however, I’ll need to complete the Global Story Beats.
+With three steps of 5-Step Storytelling completed, I can now envision the entire story.
+Before writing scenes and scene sequences, however, I’ll need to complete the Story Beats.
 Then tackle the Story Logline followed by the Scenes and Scene Sequences.

 Leave a Reply